faustbrian/throw/docs/deferred-cleanup.md

----
-title: Deferred Cleanup
-description: Zig-inspired deferred cleanup that executes only when errors occur, ensuring resources are properly cleaned up on error paths.
----

 Zig-inspired deferred cleanup that executes only when errors occur, ensuring resources are properly cleaned up on error paths.

 ## Overview